lwebert/WeatherDashboard_APIs-Servers/README.md

 ## Installation
-To install the application locally, do the following in your terminal:
+To install the application locally, perform the following in your terminal:

 1. Clone the repository to your local computer.
-   `git clone git@github.com:lwebert/Challenge-09.git`
+   `git clone git@github.com:lwebert/WeatherDashboard_APIs-Servers.git`
 2. Check that node.js is installed.
    `node -v`
 3. Install dependencies.